YeOldeDM/lets-godot-roguelike/posts/step-3-things.md

 func get_blockers():
 	return get_tree().get_nodes_in_group("blockers")
 ```

 For the sake of it, we also wrote a similar function to `get_things()`.

-Now `Thing.step()` can check for "not blocked cells" instead of just "floor" cells.
-In Thing.gd modify the `step()` function so it looks like:
+Now `Player.step()` can check for "not blocked cells" instead of just "floor" cells.
+In Player.gd modify the `step()` function so it looks like:

 ```python
 # Step one cell in a direction